 Get to know Alan in our Q & A below!
 What are your main hobbies?
 I play guitar and sing in a band.
 It’s a mixture, from older classic rock stuff like Led Zeppelin through to stuff like The White Stripes.
 I do some guitar teaching as well.
 I’m also into meditation.
 I have a […]

-Alan can see you in Liverpool, or online for £36 per hour.
+Alan can see you in Liverpool, or online over skype for £36 per hour.

 Alan is a calm and compassionate therapist.
-Accredited by the BACP, Alan provides a non-judgemental, understanding and down-to-earth approach which he attributes to his own lived-experience of mental health issues and recovery plus 10 years experience working with individuals and groups in the criminal justice, addiction and mental health fields, before moving into private practice.
+A member of the BACP, Alan provides a non-judgemental, understanding and down-to-earth approach which he attributes to his own lived-experience of mental health issues and recovery plus 10 years experience working with individuals and groups in the criminal justice, addiction and mental health fields, before moving into private practice.

 All of our therapists are CRB checked.
 Scroll below to read more about Alan!